SIP trunking and voice over IP are the cornerstones of IP telephony. Together, they provide the foundation for...

-SIP trunks are the physical connections that provide voice service to your phone system.
-PBX trunks only carry voice.
-They are expensive and inflexible but very reliable.
-VoIP can be routed over PBX trunks via a media gateway, but to take full advantage of VoIP's capabilities, businesses will deploy SIP trunks and typically route these calls via a session border controller, and then over a data network like the internet.
+In contrast, VoIP is one type of voice application that runs over SIP trunks and connects to external networks that support packetized voice.
+VoIP can also be routed over PBX trunks via a media gateway, but to take full advantage of VoIP's capabilities, businesses will deploy SIP trunks and typically route these calls via a session border controller, and then over a data network like the internet.